Cuba: Consolidation and nationalization (1959–1970)

-In March 1960, U.S. president Dwight D. Eisenhower gave his approval to a CIA plan to arm and train a group of Cuban refugees to overthrow the Castro government.
+In March 1960, U.S. President Dwight D. Eisenhower gave his approval to a CIA plan to arm and train a group of Cuban refugees to overthrow the Castro government.
 The CIA provided B-26 light bombers and ships to the rebels for the invasion.
 On 15 April 1961 at dawn, Brigade 2506 flew from Puerto Cabezas, Nicaragua, and carried out preemptive airstrikes on Cuban military airfields at San Antonio de Los Baños, Ciudad Libertad, Pinar del Río, and Santiago de Cuba, destroying five aircraft and damaging an indeterminable number.
-The invasion (known as the Bay of Pigs Invasion) took place on 17 April 1961, during the term of President John F. Kennedy.
+The invasion (known as the Bay of Pigs Invasion) took place on 17 April, during the term of President John F. Kennedy.
 About 1,400 Cuban exiles disembarked at the Bay of Pigs.
 Cuban troops and local militias defeated the invasion by 19 April, killing over 100 invaders and taking the remainder prisoner.
-Five rebel B-26s were shot down by the Cuban air force, and one was downed by anti-aircraft fire.
-In January 1962, Cuba was suspended from the Organization of American States (OAS), and later the same year the OAS started to impose sanctions against Cuba of similar nature to the U.S. sanctions.
+Five B-26s were shot down by the Cuban air force, and one was downed by anti-aircraft fire.
+In 1961, the U.S. and Cuba laid minefields along opposite sides of the Guantánamo Bay perimeter.
+(Note: At least 18 U.S. servicemen were killed by those mines.)
+In January 1962, Cuba was suspended from the Organization of American States (OAS), which imposed sanctions of similar nature to the U.S. sanctions.
 The failed amphibious assault on Cuba contributed to the Soviet decision to deploy R-12 missiles there, and the ensuing Cuban Missile Crisis of October 1962 almost sparked World War III.
+A settlement was reached without Cuba's participation, under which Soviet missiles were withdrawn from Cuba in exchange for a U.S. pledge not to invade the island.
 In 1962, American generals proposed Operation Northwoods which would entail committing terrorist attacks in American cities and against refugees and falsely blaming the attacks on the Cuban government, manufacturing a reason for the United States to invade Cuba.
-This plan was rejected by President Kennedy.
+This plan was rejected by Kennedy.
 By 1963, Cuba was moving towards a full-fledged communist state system modeled on the USSR.

 Since 1959, Cuba has regarded the U.S. presence in Guantánamo Bay as illegal.

 Eloy Gutiérrez Menoyo founded the anti-Castro group Alpha 66 in the early 1960s, which used small craft to attack Cuban and Soviet merchant ships, killing or wounding crew members.
 In 1964, Menoyo set up a guerrilla training camp in the Dominican Republic, and after entering Cuba in 1965, he was captured; however, Alpha 66 continued its raids under new leadership.
-By the mid-1960s, Soviet aid had strengthened the Cuban air force and navy, making raids against the island by Cuban dissidents costly without significant U.S. support.
+By the mid-1960s, Soviet aid had strengthened the Cuban air force and navy, making raids costly without significant U.S. support.